 We have worked with community members improve their economic prospects.
-Examples include the Sewing and Mixtamal Programs.
+Examples include the Sewing and Nixtamal Programs.

 Get in Touch.
 Get Involved.